Smartphone and Accessories

 - Voice and text communications (standard Android apps, Google Voice, Skype, Viber, WhatsApp).

 - Web browsers (Firefox with Adblock Plus, Google Chrome, Opera Mini).

-- Photography apps, mainly landscape photos in daylight conditions (Moto Camera, Google Photos, Snapseed, Photoshop Express, etc).
+- Photography apps, mainly landscape photos in daylight conditions (Moto Camera, Google Photos, Snapseed, Simple Gallery, etc).

 - Mapping (Locus, OruxMaps and GaiaGPS for topo maps, as discussed on GPS page, MAPS.ME and Google maps for street maps).

 - File management, including unpacking encrypted ZIP files (TotalCommander file manager)

 - Reading ebooks and PDF files (Moon+ ereader, built-in PDF reader, Kindle app).